To Love Carthage

 4. Top Facilities

 Things look new at Carthage because they are.
 The athletic center, library, student union, and many residence halls have all been constructed or renovated in the last 12 years.
-A new science center opened in 2015, and the new Tower Residence Hall opened in Fall 2018.
+A new science center opened in 2015, the new Tower Residence Hall opened in fall 2018, and the new Engineering Center opened in fall 2023.

 5. January Term